asalex04/test_app_pre/README.md

 # test_app_pre

-This repository is created as an educational project
+This repository is created as test task

 ### Install
 ```